sowmyasree33/AWS/DAY-09/README.md

 Application-level metrics (e.g., API request count) require custom metrics or CloudWatch Agent

+# Custom Metrics

+A custom metric is a metric that you define and send to CloudWatch manually, because AWS does not provide it by default.

+Ex: Memory utilization, Disk usage

+Custom metrics are not automatic

+  They appear only after first push

+  You must continuously send data

+  They can be used in alarms & dashboards

-Custom metrics cannot be manually deleted
+Custom metrics cannot be manually deleted .
 Metrics expire after 15 months of inactivity

 # Alarms